lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

 Consequence: result of the hand

-# a real life scenario: making drinks for a party
+# a real life scenario: how much raw material do we need to satisfy demand

 some realistic aspects: estimatimg inputs required for demand; complicated process and multi-dimensional;